 Cannabis retailers love a shortcut.
-So when Winston—a new AI platform built specifically for cannabis retail—dropped in June 2026 with promises of faster inventory, smarter recommendations, and automated customer conversations, the industry took notice.
+So when Winston, a new AI platform built specifically for cannabis retail, arrived with promises of faster operations and smarter workflows, the industry took notice.

 The problem: adopting AI in cannabis retail isn't like adopting Slack.
 Every AI-generated recommendation, every chatbot response, every inventory prediction carries regulatory weight.
 And most cannabis retailers have no idea.